Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 We liked Ghent (pictured) a little better than Bruges

-Museum websites are always available in English, online tickets can easily be bought if you don’t want to deal with live humans at the ticket desk.
+We’ve already talked about how easy it is to get around in Belgium.
+But that’s not all– museum websites are always available in English, online tickets can easily be bought if you don’t want to deal with live humans at the ticket desk.
 The user-friendliness of museums is great, providing audio or interactive guides in many languages.
 Check out our list of the best museums in Belgium for info on some of the ones we liked the most.

 All the food in Belgium is basically comfort food, so if you aren’t exactly adventurous with your taste buds, Belgium will be easy on you.
-See below.

 Belgium is one of our favorite countries for food.
+Belgian food’s not great on the diet, but it’s so delicious (and tipping doesn’t hurt the budget).

 12. Belgian food = wonderful, fried goodness